These days, social media is all about documentation.

 - Then, slowly drag both fingers across both the text and the color wheel from right to left to create rainbow text.
 Go slowly, letter by letter until you've created a rainbow.
 (This one took me several tries before I nailed it, and I succeeded using both thumbs to highlight the text and the color wheel.)

 Gradually add text to a Story.

-Sometimes, you might want to add text or stickers to an image to build on it -- perhaps to promote a content offer or event, or to encourage viewers to swipe up to read a link you've shared (this is only available to verified accounts).
+Sometimes, you might want to add text or stickers to an image to build on it — perhaps to promote a content offer or event, or to encourage viewers to swipe up to read a link you've shared.

 Don't put your text too high or too low on the screen.